 Vessel Viewer

 TMT and Global Fishing Watch are working together to assist States in implementing effective fisheries controls.
-To arm authorities with the information needed to make a rapid assessment of a fishing vessel’s recent operations and compliance risk, the organizations have developed a vessel history tool called Vessel Viewer.
+To arm authorities with the information needed to make a rapid assessment of a fishing vessel and its recent operations, the organizations have developed a vessel history and insights tool called Vessel Viewer.

 What is Vessel Viewer?